 (c) no proof of special damages shall be necessary for the enforcement of this Agreement"

-The governing law and jurisdiction clause become extremely important if things, unfortunately, go haywire.
+The governing law and jurisdiction clause becomes extremely important if things go haywire.

 Let’s say your employee is threatening to disclose your confidential information and a legal dispute arises between you two.